 CPJ is calling for a Canadian climate action plan based on an ambitious greenhouse gas (GHG) emissions reduction target that is consistent with limiting global warming to 1.5°C over pre-industrial levels.
 Read more

 Join us!
 Write an email or letter to, or meet with your MP to let them know that you are concerned about climate change.
 Urge them to support strong Canadian action towards climate justice.
 You can find CPJ's current climate justice recommendations in the Policy Statements: Ecological Justice section.
 Read more

 Want to know what CPJ staff have been saying on ecological justice?

-CPJ contributes op-eds and policy analysis to the mainstream media.
-Read the latest articles written by CPJ staff on climate change and ecological justice.
+Read the latest articles from CPJ on climate change and ecological justice.
 Read more

 There is currently no content classified with this term.